labex-labs/open-source-labs/css/30-seconds-of-css/lab-clearfix/intro.md

 # Introduction

-In this lab, we will learn how to use CSS clearfix technique to ensure that an element self-clears its children.
-We will use the `::after` pseudo-element and the `clear: both` property to clear past both left and right floats.
-This lab will provide a practical understanding of how to build layouts using `float` and how to modernize them with the flexbox or grid layout.
+In this lab, we will learn about the `clearfix` technique in CSS.
+This technique is used to ensure that an element clears its floated children.
+We will explore how to implement this technique in our code and discuss its limitations.
+By the end of this lab, you will have a solid understanding of how to use `clearfix` in your CSS layouts.